UPDATE: Dr. Thomson Fontaine released without charge; to review legal options

 The Police in Dominica, after almost five hours of questioning, have released opposition United Workers Party (UWP) senator Dr. Thomson Fontaine.

-He was first taken into custody by the police on Sunday February 12, 2017, around 2:00 pm and taken to Police Headquarters for questioning.

-He released around 6:00 pm on that day with instructions to return at 9:00 am on February 13, 2017 for further questioning.
+He was first taken into custody by the police on Sunday February 12, 2017, around 2:00 pm and brought to Police Headquarters for questioning.
+He was released around 6:00 pm on that day with instructions to return at 9:00 am on February 13, 2017 for further questioning.

-Moments after his release Fontaine told jubilant and cheering supporters who had gathered and camped outside Police Headquarters, that the police are alleging he incited people to overthrow the Skerrit administration and he has denied the accusations.
+Moments after his release on Monday, Fontaine told jubilant and cheering supporters who had gathered and camped outside Police Headquarters, that the police are alleging he incited people to overthrow the Skerrit administration and he has denied the accusations.

 Those assembled under the burning sun erupted in chats of “Skerrit must go, Skerrit must go…Skerrit must go” as he was released.